GrantMetric Research Team · Last Reviewed: June 2026 · Sources: Grants.gov · Federal Agency Portals

 Beginning Farmer and Rancher Programs

-IRA Climate-Smart Agriculture Funding
+IRA Climate-Smart Agriculture and Expanded Funding

 Action Checklist